Truth Be Told (2019 TV series): Filming

 Principal photography for the series commenced on June 25, 2018 in Los Angeles, California.
 Filming reportedly concluded on December 12, 2018.
 Production for the second season began in Los Angeles on October 26, 2020, after being briefly delayed due to the COVID-19 pandemic.
 In February 2021, Leimert Park was planned to be a filming location for the second season but was delayed due to protesting against the filming.
 Filming moved to the Arts District in Los Angeles for the duration of April 2021 and wrapped by the end of the month.
 It was announced by Apple that third season has begun filming on April 15, 2022.

 Reception

 Critical response

-On the review aggregator Rotten Tomatoes, the series has a score of 31%, based on 29 reviews, with an average rating of 5.72/10.
-The site's critical consensus reads, "A twisty thriller that never quite comes together, Truth Be Told's commitment to the true crime at its center is less interesting or engaging than the family drama orbiting in the periphery."
+On the review aggregator Rotten Tomatoes, the first season of the series has a score of 28%, based on 29 critics' reviews, with an average rating of 5.4/10.
+The site's critics consensus reads, "A twisty thriller that never quite comes together, Truth Be Told's commitment to the true crime at its center is less interesting or engaging than the family drama orbiting in the periphery."
 On Metacritic, it has a weighted average score of 46 out of 100, based on 14 critics, indicating "mixed or average reviews".